 - Coal port proposal defeated: RE Sources sounded the alarm on the proposed Gateway Pacific Terminal project in 2011– what would have been North America’s largest coal export facility.
 Following the leadership of Lummi Nation, we mobilized communities across our region and the project was cancelled in 2016.

-Expanding environmental education and green schools
+Expanding environmental education and youth action

 - Environmental education in more than 40 schools and 7 districts in our region each year.